ArgoCanada/argoFloats/cran-comments.md

 4. Describe the output class.

-5. change \dontrun entries to \donttest
+5. Change \dontrun entries to \donttest.

-6. Ensure that plotting functions use on.exit() to reset par() values.
+6. Expose a few more plot() examples, but not the whole list, because doing so causes testing to exceed the 5-second limit.

+7. Ensure that plotting functions use on.exit() to reset par() values, and adjust some documentation entries appropriately, to get margins that are closer to oceanographic norms.
+(For example, oceanographers draw the x axis at the top of a so-called "profile" plot, so space is reallocated from the bottom margin to the top one.)